HofmaDresu/Blog/_posts/2018-06-07-todo-react-native.markdown

 The first thing we want to do is set up our main todo list

-> If you're already familiar with the React ecosystem you probably know about libraries like Redux and the Flux archicture and wonder why we're not using those.
+> If you're already familiar with the React ecosystem you probably know about libraries like Redux and the Flux architecture and wonder why we're not using those.
 Basically they're a big enough topic that it felt like adding that would be too much for a single post.
 If you don't already know about those, don't worry about it :)

-React, and by extension React Native, is interesting because it takes a very explicitely component-driven view for creating the UI.
+React, and by extension React Native, is interesting because it takes a very explicitly component-driven view for creating the UI.
 We want to think of each individual portion of our UI from the bottom up and decide what parts should be encapsulated into their own component.
 This, of course, can be refactored and adjusted as we go, but it's good to put some initial thought into it.
 For our initial todo list we're going to create 2 components: a TodoItemComponent, which handles displaying the individual item, and a TodoListComponent, which handles displaying a list of TodoItemComponent.

 > Note: The naming convention we're using for our components is optional.
 On larger projects you may find it better to use a different convention or use folders to separate file types